- 1. What data does Fortum process?

-Fortum employs appropriate organizational and technical security measures to protect your data from loss or misuse.
-We have a cybersecurity governance model which describes roles and responsibilities on the group level, and our instructions give detailed information on how personal data must be handled within Fortum.
-By conducting awareness programs, we engage Fortum employees in privacy and security considerations.
-Where we contract with third-party suppliers to provide services that may enable them to access your personal data, we require them by contract to have similar security controls in place.
+We employ appropriate organizational and technical security measures to protect your data from loss or misuse.
+We have a cybersecurity governance model which describes roles and responsibilities on the group level, and our instructions give detailed information on how personal data must be handled within our Group.
+By conducting awareness programs, we engage our employees in privacy and security considerations.
+Where we contract with third party suppliers to provide services that may enable them to access your personal data, we require them by contract to have similar security controls in place.

 10. Your rights and how to exercise them

-Below, you can see your rights regarding personal data that Fortum processes about you.
+Below, you can see your rights regarding the personal data that we process about you.
 If you have any question about your rights or want to exercise them, please contact our customer service.
-Some rights may not be applicable, for example, if the data cannot be connected to you.
+Some rights may not be applicable for example if the data cannot be connected to you.

 Right to access personal data – You have the right to be informed about the processing that we do and to request a copy of your personal data.

-Right to data portability – You are able to obtain and reuse the personal data you have provided us.
-We can provide a selected set of the data delivered in a machine readable format, where the basis of processing has been either contract or consent.
+Right to data portability – You can obtain and reuse the personal data you have provided us.
+We can provide a selected set of the data delivered in a machine-readable format, where the basis of processing has been either contract or consent.

 Right to withdraw your consent – If you have given a consent for data processing, you are always entitled to withdraw your consent.

-Right to object to the processing– You have the right to object to the processing of your personal data on Fortum’s legitimate interests, such as developing our products and services, and other purposes explained above in chapter 3 and 6 .
-Fortum may reject your request if there is a compelling reason for continuing the processing.
+Right to object to the processing – You have the right to object to the processing of your personal data on our legitimate interests, such as developing our products and services, and other purposes explained above in sections 3 and 6.
+We may reject your request if there is a compelling reason for continuing the processing.

-To opt out from electronic marketing communications and customer surveys –If you no longer want to receive marketing messages from Fortum, you can choose to opt out at any time.
-The easiest way is to click the link at the end of the marketing message.
+To opt out from electronic marketing communications & customer surveys – If you no longer want to receive marketing messages from us, you can choose to opt out at any time.
+The easiest way is to click the link at the end of the message.

-To opt out from telephone and postal marketing– If you no longer want to receive marketing calls or postal marketing from Fortum, you can contact our customer service inform the customer service representatives during the marketing call.
-In addition you can manage your choices through the Finnish, Norwegian or Swedish (Telemarketing and Postal marknadsföring) National opt out register.
+To opt out from telephone & postal marketing – If you no longer want to receive marketing calls or postal marketing from us, you can contact our customer service or inform the customer service representatives during the marketing call.
+In addition, you can manage your choices through the Finnish, Norwegian or Swedish (Telemarketing and Postal marknadsföring) National opt out register.

 Please note that you may still receive marketing messages for a short period after opting out while we update our systems.
 Also, we sometimes use marketing partners, who may display our products and services to you, but who have not received any personal data about you from us.
-To opt out from such marketing or to exercise your other rights, you will need to contact the specific marketing partner directly.
+To opt out from such marketing or to exercise your other rights, please contact the specific marketing partner directly.

-How to lodge a complaint: If we do not take action in accordance with your requests, we will inform you of the reasons.
-If you are not satisfied with our response, or with the way we handle personal data, please contact us.
+In specific circumstances, there are limitations to these rights.
+If we do not act in accordance with your requests, we will inform you of the reasons.
+If you are not satisfied with our response, or with the way we handle personal data, please contact us using the contact form.
+Alternatively you can contact our customer service.
 If you are still not pleased with the handling, you can contact the Finnish, Norwegian or Swedish National data protection authority.

 11. Changes to this privacy notice